Ray Promontory

-Ray Promontory is the 7 km long and 2.8 km wide promontory lying between Barclay Bay and the New Plymouth sound, and forming the northwest part of Byers Peninsula, Livingston Island in the South Shetland Islands, Antarctica ending up in Start Point and Essex Point.
+Ray Promontory is a promontory, 7 km long and 2.8 km wide, between Barclay Bay and the New Plymouth sound, and forming the northwest part of Byers Peninsula, Livingston Island, in the South Shetland Islands, Antarctica, ending up in Start Point and Essex Point.
 The promontory's interior is mostly occupied by Dospey Heights.

 The feature is part of the Antarctic Specially Protected Area ASPA 126 Byers Peninsula, forming in one of its two restricted zones.